vicsanga/Postre/README.md

 </ul>

 <h3>2.
 Running Postre</h3>
-It is very straightforward to run Postre latest version.
-It is only required to execute the instructions provided below in R. First, open R studio, afterwards run the following 2 instructions:
+To run Postre latest version it is only required to execute the instructions provided below in R. First, open R studio, afterwards run the following 2 instructions:
 <br><br>

 ```R